mbabynames search ✿

 Odin Silas

-Odin ("noble and strong") with Silas ("wood, forest").
+Odin ("fury") with Silas ("wood, forest").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Odin ends on a nasal sound.
 Silas's opening S avoids any muddiness.

 Bold contrast